gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

         - Click on `Set up destination`.

 1. **Complete connection**:
+    - Configurations
+        - Schedule type = Manual
+        - This will be automated by an orchestrator.
     - Under `Activate the streams you want to sync` select the greyed out tab for Sync.
-This will activate the schema of the MySQL database.
+This will activate the schema of the postgres database.
 All the tabs below should be active.
 If not, select them manually.
     - Click on `Set up connection`.

 1. **Create a connection**: (only if you did not use create your first connection)